BaiHYF/Blog/content/article/prll-1.typ

 - Instruction Level Parallelism (ILP)
   - Attempts to improve processor performance by having multiple processor components or functional units simultaneously executing instructions.
   - 即CPU同时执行多个指令，如流水线技术。

-#let q1 = [
-  Q: Can a single process run in multiple cores?
-  A: Yes, a single process can run multiple threads on different cores.

-  Q: Can a single thread run in multiple cores?
-  A: No. There is no such thing as a single thread running on multiple cores simultaneously.
-But the instructions from one thread can be executed in parallel(e.g. Instruction pipelining and out-of-order execution).
-]

 ```
 Q: Can a single process run in multiple cores?